Deja Vu (Olivia Rodrigo song): Live performances

 Rodrigo's performance of "Deja Vu" for MTV Push was published online on May 1, 2021.
 She reprised the song during her Tiny Desk Concert in a department of motor vehicles in December 2021.
 Rodrigo sang it in a pink dress for Billboard Women in Music on March 2, 2022.
 She was accompanied by a four-piece, all-female band in all-white outfits during the pre-filmed performance.
 Billboard's Andrew Unterberger remarked that Rodrigo displayed typically vulnerable intimacy and bluntness and offered an alternately pleasant and grimy rendition.
 She included "Deja Vu" in the set list for her 2022 Sour concert tour.
 Rodrigo performed the song at the Glastonbury Festival 2022.
 She introduced it by saying "I just wanted to ask you guys a question, does anyone here ever get deja vu?", which The Guardian's Laura Snapes thought highlighted the cacophony between her more impromptu and planned moments during the show.
 Rodrigo reprised "Deja Vu" as a duet, with Billy Joel on piano, during one of the latter's Billy Joel in Concert shows, followed by "Uptown Girl".
+She included the song on the set list of her 2024 concert tour, the Guts World Tour, where NME's Thomas Smith considered it a highlight.
+Rodrigo sang it for FireAid at the Intuit Dome in Inglewood, California on January 30, 2025, and at Lollapalooza Chile two months later.